nixworks/public/news/2011/10/30/index.md

 ##### Commonwealth Heads of Government Meeting 2011
 ### [The Commonwealth Heads of Government Meeting 2011 finishes in the Australian city of Perth. ](/news/2011/10/30/the-commonwealth-heads-of-government-meeting-2011-finishes-in-the-australian-city-of-perth.md)
-_Context: Perth, Commonwealth Heads of Government Meeting 2011, Australia_
+_Context: Australia, Perth, Commonwealth Heads of Government Meeting 2011_

 ##### Colombia
 ### [Voters in Colombia go to the polls for local gubernatorial and mayoral elections, including the mayors of Bogot, Medelln, and Cali. ](/news/2011/10/30/voters-in-colombia-go-to-the-polls-for-local-gubernatorial-and-mayoral-elections-including-the-mayors-of-bogota-medellin-and-cali.md)